Skip to content

 E. C. Woodcock’s New Latin Syntax is a fun read if you are interested in a more historical approach to Latin grammar.
 Woodcock discusses on why Latin developed the way it did and views the language from a more theoretical perspective.

 Woodcock’s, like Allen and Greenough’s, is in the public domain, so you should be able to find a free copy online.
-Or you can purchase a physical copy from The Book Depository, Bookshop, or Amazon.
+Or you can purchase a physical copy from Bookshop or Amazon.

 My last recommendation is Charles E. Bennett’s New Latin Grammar.
 (No, I have no idea why everyone decided to call their grammars variations on the same thing . . . ) I don’t have as much experience with Bennett’s, but it is meant to be a shorter, simpler, but still thorough grammar.

 Bennett’s is also available online for free (thank you, public domain!).
-Or you can purchase it on The Book Depository.
+Or you can purchase it used on Amazon.

 Latin Reading Materials (Beginner & Intermediate)